Chapter 18 Two Factor ANOVA

 The results of the F-tests for this third contrast is:

 We fail to reject \(H_{0}\), so there is no significant interaction between the effects of beer and caffeine on response times.
-This means that beer effectively increases response times the same amount, regardless of caffeine.
+This means that adding beer increases response times effectively the same amount regardless of caffeine.
 Conversely, caffeine reduces response times effectively the same amount with or without beer.
 Notice the use of the word ‘effectively’ here.
 We should be careful about saying that ‘beer increases response times the same amount, regardless of caffeine’ because this isn’t true.
 There is a slight numerical difference, but it is not statistically significant.

 18.5 Partitioning \(SS_{between}\)